-The PGCE (International) is a post graduate level initial teacher training course offered, through a collaborative partnership, by Durham University UK (www.dur.ac.uk) and the International School of Geneva.
+The Initial Teacher Education program is a post graduate level initial teacher training course offered through a collaborative partnership with Durham University UK (www.dur.ac.uk) and the International School of Geneva.

 This part of the course is delivered by the International School of Geneva and is primarily school-based.
-The PGCE classroom is at the Campus des Nations, but students have observation and teaching placements on all three campuses of the Foundation and in other local partner schools in and around Geneva.
+The teaching classroom is at the Campus des Nations, but students have observation and teaching placements on all three campuses of the Foundation and in other local partner schools in and around Geneva and Lausanne.

-As part of the professional module there are seminars, workshops and a number of professional training weeks, linked to a variety of subjects including planning, EAL (English as an Additional Language), classroom management and assessment.
-Workshops and lectures covering such topics as Special Needs, ‘Third Culture kids’, International Education and writing reports also form part of the professional module.
+This module is composed of seminars, in-person and online workshops, and practical in-class training linked to a variety of subjects including planning, classroom climate and effective feedback.
+Workshops and lectures covering such topics as educational theory, reflective practice, inclusion, pluriculturalism, and international education also form part of the professional module.

 There are two main periods of 'school experience' placements: one in the first term of six weeks and one, in the second and third terms, of 10 weeks.
 During these times students, working at all times under the supervision of the regular class teacher, teach up to a maximum of 50% of timetable in the first placement and 75% in the second.

-Durham University delivers the academic part of the course.
-Each student is linked to an academic tutor in the School of Education at the University, who is responsible for subject specific tasks and guidance for the two Masters level modules.
+Durham University delivers the academic modules of the course.
+Each student is assigned an academic tutor in the School of Education at the university, who is responsible for subject specific tasks and guidance for the two Masters level modules.

-Students are expected to keep in regular contact with the academic tutor by e-mail, telephone or video conference conversations.
-Students have access to Durham’s online teaching facility (DUO) and the Durham University Education Library.
+Students are expected to keep in regular contact with the academic tutor.
+Students have access to Durham’s online teaching facility and the Durham University Education Library.

 Assessment of the Course

-In order to be awarded the PGCE (International), the student is required to be successful in assessed school practice observations, and to have passed the two Masters level modules and the Professional Module.
+In order to be awarded the PGCE (International), the student is required to be successful in assessed school teaching practice, and to have passed the two Masters level modules and the Professional Module.
 Successful candidates will also be awarded the International School of Geneva Certificate in Applied Pedagogy.

-(Note that this PGCE (International) cannot be awarded with QTS, English Qualified Teacher Status, as school experience will not have taken place in England.
-However, the students will have gathered a portfolio of evidence to demonstrate that they have met a set of agreed professional competencies).
+Please note that this PGCE (International) cannot be awarded with QTS, English Qualified Teacher Status, as school experience will not have taken place in England.
+However, the students will have gathered a portfolio of evidence to demonstrate that they have met a set of agreed professional competences.

 Durham University and the International School of Geneva have been officially certified to offer the International Baccalaureate Certificate in Teaching and Learning (IBctl) Level 1 alongside the PGCE (International) course.
 This is therefore a second qualification which students work towards during the year.